First aerial circumnavigation: Itinerary

-The flight traveled from East to West, beginning in Seattle, Washington, in April 1924 and returning to its start point in September.
-It flew northwest to Alaska across northern-Pacific islands to Japan and then south-Asia, across to Europe and the Atlantic Ocean.
-The route's most southerly point was Saigon (10 deg N) and only briefly south of the Tropic of Cancer, the refueling stops being:
+The flight traveled from east to west, beginning in Seattle, Washington, in April 1924 and returning to its start point in September.
+It flew northwest to Alaska; across northern Pacific islands to Japan and then south Asia; across to Europe and the Atlantic Ocean.
+The route's most southerly point was Saigon in Vietnam (10° N), while the northernmost stop was in Reykjavík, Iceland at 64°08' N. The refueling stops were: